 How about Red Velvet Cake for a creative dessert?
 Make a vegan red velvet cake and frost it with black frosting.
 We all remember the groom’s cake from Steel Magnolias, right?
 Say the red cake is symbolic of blood and you can call it a witch’s cake.
 For no fuss individual servings, try these Red Velvet Cupcake Cones.

 Want to really gross out your partygoers?
 Put some dried cranberries in a bowl and label them dried scabs. *shudders*

 Virtually all fruit punch cocktails are vegan friendly.
 Make a great party punch by mixing a bunch of fruit juices in a bowl and give it a spooky name such as Creepy Spider’s Punch.
 To pump up the creep factor, place rubber spiders in to float around.
 To add another element to the punch, freeze colored water in an inflatable glove and cut the fingers off – voila!
 Finger ice cubes in your punch.

 If you’re looking for another beverage, try these Bloodshot Halloween Mocktails.
 The syringe really adds to the ambiance, and people will love injecting their beverages.
 So clever and fun!

 Vegan Halloween parties don’t have to lack fun or creativity because of the menu.
 There are many items that can be modified to become vegan friendly with a few substitutions.
 Like tofu when a recipe calls for meat, or soy or almond milk instead of using cow’s milk.
+If you’re using tofu, remember that you probably want to use a tofu press to get the excess moisture out first.
 The above Halloween party ideas are all vegan friendly and dare we say it – spooky!